StevenG777/BuildProject-JSON-Graph-Visualizer/README.md

 ## Functionalities
 - **Upload**: Upload JSON file to visualize its data
-- **Visualize**: Visualize the hierarchical structure of the JSON data using MaterialUI Tree View
+- **Visualize**: Visualize the hierarchical structure of the JSON data including the attribute names and data type using MaterialUI Tree View
+- **Hierarchical Level**: Inspect the hierarchical level of specific data attribute by hovering on it
 - **Expand**: Expand a specific level of JSON hierarchy in the visualization
 - **Expand All**: Expand all the levels of JSON hierarchy in the visualization
 - **Collapse**: Collapse a specific level of JSON hierarchy in the visualization